Passion | Persistence | Perseverance | Partners

-Foundation For Girls is an organization built to provide at-risk girls and youth with the tools our parents gave us: unending support, opportunities to learn, and nurturing of our innate talents.
+Foundation For Girls is an organization built to provide girls in crisis with the tools our parents gave us: unending support, opportunities to learn, and nurturing of our innate talents.
 Through our diverse programming, we help these girls and youth realize their real potential, find their passion, and become strong, confident, and self-reliant.

 As we continue our learning and leadership journey, this will be our parallel path.